-Palmetto Trail Awendaw Passage is a 7.1 mile moderately trafficked out and back trail located near Mcclellanville, SC that features a river and is good for all skill levels.
+Palmetto Trail Awendaw Passage is a 13.3 mile moderately trafficked out and back trail located near Mcclellanville, South Carolina that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 Awendaw Passage is the final leg of the Palmetto Trail, SC's mountains-to-sea trail.